Miljoenenjacht: Settings

 Five hundred contestants (plus one friend or family member for each of them, so 1,000 audience members in total) are seated in an arena-style set.
-The audience is divided into two sections of 250 contenders each, one red and one blue.
+The contestant audience is divided into two sections of 250 contenders each, one red and one blue.
 Each section is then divided into five sections of 50 players each.
 The five red blocks are numbered 1 to 5 and the blue blocks are numbered 6 to 10.
 These blocks of 50 are further divided into two blocks of 25, labeled A (the lower half of the section) and B (the upper half) respectively.

 Preliminary rounds

-In the first round, the host asks the contestants a multiple choice question with three possible answers, which they have 5 seconds to answer using their keypads.
-Each correct answer gains their team of 250 (red or blue) a point, with a wrong answer worth nothing.
+In the first round, the host asks the contestants a multiple-choice question with three possible answers, which they have 5 seconds to answer using their keypads.
+Each correct answer gains their team of 250 (red or blue) a point, with a wrong answer being worth nothing.
 Points are announced after each question and the team with the most points after three questions (from 2002 to 2003: four questions) advances to round two.
 The other team of 250 is out of the game.
 (Starting in 2008, everyone on the winning team receives a small prize valued at about €100.)

 In round two, the five blocks of 50 compete against each other in the same fashion as above, with the winning group proceeding.

 Finally, round three sees the two blocks of 25 battle each other, with the winning half continuing to the next round.

-After each of those three rounds, there might be the possibility of an additional question if two or more teams are tied, with only the tied teams contending.
+After each of those three rounds, there may be the possibility of an additional question if two or more teams are tied, with only the tied teams contending.
 If the tie can not be broken, the speed of the players locking in their correct answers will decide which group will proceed.

 In 2009, after each round, one player from the losing section was randomly chosen and given the option of taking home a valuable prize or taking a seat in Round 4.
-If the contestant took the seat in Round 4, the prize rolled over to the next round, so after Round 3 someone could have gone home with about €15,000 in prizes.
+If the contestant took the seat in Round 4, the prize rolled over to the next round, so after Round 3 a contestant could have gone home with about €15,000 in prizes.

-Starting in 2010, after each round, one of the eliminated players is randomly selected and given the opportunity to pick one of three colored briefcases (red, white or blue).
+Starting in 2010, after each round, one eliminated player is randomly selected and given the opportunity to pick one of three colored briefcases (red, white or blue).
 Two of them have a valuable prize inside.
 If one of these is chosen then everyone in that block of 25 wins that prize.
 The other case contains a "Chance to win € 5 million" sign and, if this case is picked, the contestant then takes a seat in Round 4.